XiaomengRowen/9103xzha0523/README.md

 - The constructor initializes the position (x, y), dimensions (width, height), size, and color of the seagull.
 And add the wingAngle, wingSpeed to simulate wing flapping.
 - Use the noiseOffsetX, noiseOffsetY to offsets random Perlin noise, creating smooth and varied movement in the x and y directions.
 - Draws the left and right wings using beginShape(), vertex(), and endShape().
 And updates the wingAngle to simulate continuous wing flapping.
 The move() method updates the seagull's position based on Perlin noise values.

+5.`Cloud` is a dynamic effect implemented using Perlin noise to simulate natural smoke or cloud-like textures in the scene.
+- Key variables include x and y for position, width and height for the cloud's dimensions, noiseScale for determining the granularity of the noise.
+- The display() method generates the cloud by sampling Perlin noise for each pixel, mapping noise values to grayscale colors, and updating pixel data with a slight opacity.
+The noiseOffset is incremented over time to create a dynamic, evolving cloud effect, adding depth, realism, and atmospheric enhancement to the visual scene.